gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## Azure IoT Device Twins

-Device twins are JSON documents that store device information including metadata, configurations, and conditions.
+Device twins are JSON documents that store device information, including metadata, configurations, and conditions.
 Azure IoT Hub keeps a device twin for each device that you connect to IoT Hub.
-Azure IoT Central is an application built on Azure IoT Hub and it uses device twins.
+Azure IoT Central is an application built on Azure IoT Hub and it uses device twins to manage properties.

 You can use device twins as follows:

 1. Cloud to device updates.

 	A user sets an Azure IoT Central device property.
 For example, to set the temperature of a refrigerator.
 IoT Central sends a desired property device twin message to the device.
-The device implements the desire property, and the device responds with a reported property device twin message.
+The device implements the desired property, and then the device responds with a reported property device twin message.
 Azure IoT Hub stores the reported property.
 2. Device to cloud updates.

 	A device can send a reported property device twin message to Azure.
 For example, a device could report its firmware level on startup.
 Azure IoT Hub stores the reported property.

 3. Querying reported properties.

 	With reported state stored in Azure it is possible to query the stored device twin properties cloud side.
-For example, list all devices with a firmware version less than 2.0, as these devices require an updated.
-Or, list all refrigerators with a temperature setting greater than 3 degrees Celsius.
+For example, list all devices with a firmware version less than 2.0, as these devices require an update.
+Or, list all refrigerators with a temperature setting higher than 3 degrees Celsius.

 The following outlines how Azure IoT Central uses Device Twins to set properties on a device: